programminghistorian/jekyll/lessons/creating-new-items-in-zotero.md

 import datetime
 ```

-Your next line of code will connect to your zotero group library using
+Your next line of code will connect to the zotero group library for this lesson
-the unique group id and API key.
+using the unique group id and API key.
+(You can also replace the first number
+in the line with your own group or user ID, but if you are trying to connect to
+an individual user library, you must change the word `group` to the word
+`user` and create your own API key.)

 ``` python
 #links to zotero group library